DOT Clearinghouse Consents: What You Need to Know

 - As ad hoc/periodic checks on drivers.

-Consent can be received outside the Clearinghouse and via electronic or paper signature.
-The consent form must also specify a time range.
+Consent can be received outside of the Clearinghouse and via electronic or paper signature.
+The consent form must also specify a time range that allows the employer to run queries on the employee.

 If the Clearinghouse returns a record on a driver, you must: